A fusion of the arts

 Despite our advanced age we feel younger and livelier than ever.
-That’s due partly to our about 1400 students from almost every country in the world, and partly to the more than 300 public events we hold each year – always realised in a fresh and new way on our own six in-house stages or together with cultural institutions and partners around the region.
+That’s due partly to our about 1800 students from almost every country in the world, and partly to the more than 300 public events we hold each year – always realised in a fresh and new way on our own eight in-house stages or together with cultural institutions and partners around the region.
 But it must also be due in part to the constant process of evaluation and the modularisation of our course range: the most recent idea to emerge was (for example) the Folkwang LABs, which have been giving interdisciplinary Folkwang projects a definitive new form as of the 08/09 winter semester.

 A wonderful place with wonderful people